 From a local’s point of view, they keep coming and coming … the endless stream of bachelorettes who descend on Music City every weekend.
 Entire businesses have cropped up supporting the never-ceasing appetite of the bachelorette party, Nashville-style.
 Typically, a group of four to 16 women will meet up in Nashville to celebrate one of the women’s impending nuptials.
 They’ll rent an Airbnb or a swanky downtown hotel and hit the town.
-You’ll see them at 10 a.m., all fresh-faced with the exuberance of a fun-filled day in front of them — with matching t-shirts or flannel shirts as a must.
+You’ll see them at 10 a.m., all fresh-faced with the exuberance of a fun-filled day in front of them — with matching t-shirts as a must.
 And, that same group can often be spotted well after midnight, with eyeliner and mascara not looking nearly as fresh.
 By this time, you’ll find them typically in a honky-tonk on Lower Broad.
 We get it: Nashville is safe.
 We’re friendly people, and there is a lot to do within walking distance.
 The food is good, the weather is typically cooperative, and it’s a very Instagram-able city, which apparently matters when at the end of the weekend you’ll want photographic evidence to share, hashtag and hopefully make a book of to preserve the memories.

-From listening to friends who have had bachelorette parties and also knowing some Nashville insider information, we’ve gathered a comprehensive list that allows you and your friends to take the typical bachelorette party route … or to diverge a little for some bonding beyond the mimosas and pedal taverns.
+From listening to friends who have had bachelorette parties and knowing some Nashville insider information, we’ve gathered a comprehensive list that allows you and your friends to take the typical bachelorette party route … or diverge a little for some bonding beyond the mimosas and pedal taverns.
 Behold …

 The Nashville Bachelorette Party Guide

 Your Two- to Three-day Guide of Things to Do, Places to Eat & Fun to Have …